 - Is the person still able to drive safely?

 - How are family caregivers who live nearby?
 Do they have the information and support they need?

 Learn more: Dementia and Driving, In-Home Care, Early-Stage Caregiving

 Middle-stage and late-stage care

 Early in the middle stages, it will become too difficult or dangerous for a person with Alzheimer's to be left alone.
 The person will need supervision around the clock.
 During the late stages, around-the-clock care needs will become more intensive.
-There are several care options, including having a caregiver provide care in the home, moving the person into the home of a relative, or moving the person to a residential care facility.
+There are several care options, including having a caregiver provide care in the home, moving the person into the home of a relative or moving the person to a long-term care community.

 Regardless of which care arrangement you use, periodically assess the situation to make sure the needs of both the person living with dementia and family caregivers are being met.

 - Is the person getting the help he or she needs with daily personal care, such as dressing, bathing and grooming?

 - Have safety precautions been taken throughout the living environment?
 Do additional precautions needs to be taken?